 Peace officers must have a valid search warrant to conduct a search and seize property.
 If they do not have a warrant, then they must have a legal reason for it.
 If no warrant or no legal reason for not having one, then the search and seizure is unlawful.

-Given this, if a person was arrested under this statute after a search and seizure, the defendant can argue that the search and seizure was against the law.
+Given this, if you were arrested under this statute after a search and seizure, you can argue that the search and seizure was against the law.
 If successful, a judge can throw out any evidence gained from the illegal search.
-This could lead to a charge getting reduced or entirely dismissed.6
+This could lead to a charge getting

 3. What are the penalties for violating PC 30305(a)(1)?

 A violation of this law is a wobbler.
 A prosecutor can charge a wobbler as either a misdemeanor or a felony.